BoidCMS/boidcms.github.io/pages/delete.md

 Once you have made your selection, click the `Delete` button to remove them permanently.

-!> **Note**: Be cautious when deleting content as it cannot be undone.
+!> Be cautious when deleting content as it cannot be undone.
 It is recommended to make a backup before performing any deletions.